epsilonrt/piduino/README.md

 * Update README
 * Arduino Classes (String ....)
 * Man Pages for Utilities
-* Tool for managing the database of boards with Qt
 * Database Doxygen Documentation (English)
 * Creating a web page